jenstornell/TinyRouter/readme.md

 }
 ```

-### POST and GET
+### Request method

 By default the route will match no matter what the request method is.
-There is a short way to only allow POST or GET request.
+There is a short way to only allow a specific request method.

 ```php
 route::get('/', function(){